- Emergency Medical Responder (176-hour certificate of achievement)

 Step 2: Ensure that you meet all of the admission requirements listed above.

-- Applications and proof of the admission requirements (transcripts and/or anticipated final grades) along with all supporting documents must be submitted by April 30 to be included in selection.
+- Applications and proof of the admission requirements (transcripts and/or anticipated final grades) along with all supporting documents must be submitted prior to Feb.
+1 to be included in selection.

 Email is the primary source of communication during the selection process.
 Ensure your personal email account is managed appropriately to receive our emails, files and communications.

-We recommend you add the sait.ca domain to your safe senders list or you risk missing critical email messages.
+We recommend you add firstname.lastname@example.org domain to your safe senders list or you risk missing critical email messages.

 The School of Health and Public Safety has many practica partners located within Alberta and across Canada.
 Practicum placements in Calgary are limited and students may be required to relocate outside of Calgary for practicum.

 - Current Heart and Stroke Foundation Health Care Provider Level (C) CPR must be valid for the duration of your practicum.
-SAIT offers the above CPR course on a continuous basis (CPRS 212 Health Care Provider).
+SAIT offers the above CPR course on a continuous basis (CPRS 001 BLS Provider (Level C) CPR).
 Please note that only Heart and Stroke Foundation of Canada CPR certification will be accepted.

 - Security Clearance: According to the Protection for Persons in Care Act, our practica sites require that students obtain a Police Information Check including Vulnerable Sector Check, prior to going on practicum.
 Any criminal code offence for which a pardon has not been received may be a deterrent to a student's entry into practicum, and therefore will result in an uncompleted program or non-graduating status.
 Successful candidates will be asked to provide a clear Police Information Check including Vulnerable Sector Check record to the School of Health and Public Safety main office by orientation day.
 Please review the security clearance process document for specific details.
 Be aware that record must be dated no earlier than 90 days prior to your program orientation day (typically orientation day is held the week prior to the first day of class).